Gentux/romain.soufflet.io/_posts/2014-09-09-Development-in-2014.markdown

 files, but other CDN won't have the same structure as ours… that's how our CDN became a dependency in those project.

-Nobody here at work seems to worry about those project.
+Nobody here at work seems to worry about those.
 Lead developers left the company and I find myself alone against all that code.

-The problem lies in "I'm the only one who can actually work on these project".
+The problem lies in **I'm the only one who can actually work on these project**.
 No one can know where are dependencies, where are all **git** repositories, where are **prod** and **preprod** servers for all services.
 I am the only one who can install and run the **Comarquage** solution.